Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Evolution of Chicken Colorvision

-Chickens are decedent of dinosaurs.
-Make sense, right?
+Chickens are descendants of dinosaurs.
+Makes sense, right?
 Take your feathers, and you’ve got yourself a casting crew for the next Jurassic Park movie.

-During the age where dinosaurs reigned the earth, mammal species all became nocturnal as they hid away from dinosaur predators.
-However, chicken ancestors roamed during the day, so now modern-day birds have a superior vision to most mammals due to million more years of vision evolution.
+During the age when dinosaurs reigned the earth, the very first mammal species were small foragers that relied on stealth to avoid predation and were likely nocturnal.
+However, chicken ancestors roamed during the day, so it is theorized that modern-day birds have a superior vision to most mammals due to millions of extra years of vision evolution.

 The double fovea in chickens’ eyes is an evolutionary trait for survival.
 The ability to focus on two things at once helps them watch out for predators and search for food nearby.
 This has dramatically increased their survival through their evolution.